 - 1. Hold a valid Texas teacher certificate. - 2.
-Masters degree. - 3.
+Master's degree. - 3.
 A minimum of two years of teaching experience in an accredited school. - 4.
 Admission to graduate study within the School of Education and Human Development must precede the completion of applicable course work. - 5.
 Completion of an approved administrative practicum experience. - 6.
 Completion of required course work designed to develop administrative competencies and comply with SBEC Learner Centered Proficiencies for the Principalship. - 7.
 Pass the TExES # 068

-Additional Requirements for the Superintendent Certificate
+Requirements for the Superintendent Certificate

 - 1. Hold a valid Principal Certificate. - 2.
-Complete 12 semester hours of course work to include
+Complete course work to include 9 semester hours